 - speciál – “special” beer, brewed above 13°

 Ok, enough of the facts, let’s get this party started!
 Hold on now, pubs are not typically bumpin’ spots.
-They are ideally for an after work drink or getting together with friends.
-They aren’t spots to get sloppy and dance on tables; that is left for the expat bars of which they look at with disdain.
+They are ideal for an after-work drink or getting together with friends.
+They aren’t spots to get sloppy and dance on tables; that is left for the ex-pat bars of which they look at with disdain.

-If you are someone who can down any beer that are placed in front of you, here is a list of some of the best traditional and more unique experiences in Prague.
+If you are someone who can down any beer that is placed in front of you, here is a list of some of the best traditional and more unique experiences in Prague.

 Traditional Pubs in Prague